wp-plugins/woocommerce-ajax-filters/readme.txt

 == Changelog ==

-* 1.1.0
+= 1.1.0 =
-    - CSS and JavaScript files minimized
+* Tweak - CSS and JavaScript files minimized
+* Fix - Adding support to themes that require product div to have "product" class
+* Templating - return woocommerce/theme default structure for product
+* Templating - html parts moved to separate files in templates folder.
+You can overwrite them by creating folder "woocommerce-filters" and file with same name as in plugin templates folder.

-* 1.0.2
+= 1.0.2 =
-    - better support for older PHP versions
+* Fix - better support for older PHP versions

+= 1.0.1 =
-* 1.0.1 is the first public version
+* First public version